PUT-PTM/STMPanDa3/README.md

 #STMPanDa3

 Is a simple game as a univeristy project for Microprocessors lab at the Poznan University of Technology.
 We have a Panda as a player, which can be controlled by an accelerometer built into the STM32F407 Discovery board.
 All you have to do is catch falling grades from 3 to 5 and your score will increase.
-When you catch 2 your score will decrease.
+When you catch 2 your score will decrease and when you don't catch grades from 3 to 5 your live will decrease.
+In menu move your STM up to Play and move down to exit.

 #Description